Quantum Reduction of Finding Short Code Vectors to the Decoding Problem: Introduction

 Proposition \ref{prop:constant_on_coset_and_dual} is used in a similar way in Regev's reduction.
 Translating Regev's reduction in coding theory would use this framework by considering that the linear code $\CC$ we want to decode plays the role of the aforementioned $H$.
 From now on we will assume that this code is of dimension $k$ and length $n$ over $\Fq$.
-The algorithm would basically look as follows for reducing the search of small codewords in the dual code $\CC^\perp= \{\cv^\perp \in \Fq^n: \cv \cdot \cv^\perp = 0,\;\forall \cv^\perp \in \CC\}$ (where $\xv \cdot \yv =\sum_{i=1}^n x_i y_i$ is the standard inner product in $\Fq^n$) to decoding errors of weight $t$ in $\CC$. \begin{itemize} \item[Step 1.]
-Use a quantized version of the decoding algorithm to prepare the state
+The algorithm would basically look as follows for reducing the search of small codewords in the dual code $\CC^\perp = \Cbra{\cv^\perp \in \Fq^n \colon \cv \cdot \cv^\perp = 0, \; \forall \cv \in \CC}$ (where $\xv \cdot \yv = \sum_{i=1}^n x_i y_i$ is the standard inner product in $\Fq^n$) to decoding errors of weight $t$ in $\CC$.